forthcoming/essay/golang/source_code/map.md

 	loadFactorDen = 2
 	loadFactorNum = loadFactorDen * bucketCnt * 13 / 16

-	// Maximum key or elem size to keep inline (instead of mallocing per element).
-	// Must fit in a uint8.
+	// Maximum key or elem size to keep inline (instead of mallocing per element).Must fit in a uint8. maxKeySize  = 128
-	// Fast versions cannot handle big elems - the cutoff size for
-	// fast versions in cmd/compile/internal/gc/walk.go must be at most this elem. maxKeySize  = abi.MapMaxKeyBytes
-	maxElemSize = abi.MapMaxElemBytes
+	maxElemSize = 128

 	// data offset should be the size of the bmap struct, but needs to be
 	// aligned correctly.
 For amd64p32 this means 64-bit alignment